ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### NFT transfers

 In addition to regular messages, users often send NFTs to each other.
-Unfortunately, not all libraries include methods specifically designed for interacting with this type of smart contract.
+Unfortunately, not all libraries specifically use methods for interacting with this type of smart contract.
 As a result, we need to write code that allows us to construct messages for sending NFTs.
 First, let’s familiarize ourselves with the TON NFT [standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md).

 Specifically, we need to thoroughly understand the TL-B schema for [NFT Transfers](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#1-transfer).